 - Add the baked cauliflower rice, farro, cilantro, toasted coconut flakes, salt and combine all the ingredients well.

 - Adjust the salt, lemon juice and other seasonings as per taste.

-- Serve the Indian style cauliflower lemon rice with hemp seed chutney for more plant protein.
+- Serve the spicy cauliflower rice with hemp seed chutney for more plant protein.
 Or with yogurt.

-2. Make sure to check out the cooking tips for cauliflower lemon rice in the post section above.
+- Make sure to check out the cooking tips for spicy cauliflower rice in the post section above.

 - Farro and coconut flakes are available at health food stores and sometimes at regular grocery stores too.

 - Readymade riced cauliflower is available at certain grocery stores, that can be searched online for your specific area.